 1738.
 Detta året var jag mest permitterad att besörja om min hustrus arv och annor, mina egna angelägenheter, som bestodo i att konservera mitt eget tillkommande arv, och tillse att säteriet Lillieholmen med dess gods måtte försättas i det stånd av byggnad och reparationer att det kunde framskaffa någon nytta.

-If his expressions appear somewhat commercial, given that one would expect him to look forward to spending more time with his wife, one should remember the economic plight the formerly so rich family was in at this point.
-As we saw in the previous chapter, Gabriel had to work very hard to get the family back on its feet by reinventing the way agriculture was done in the area.
+If his expressions appear somewhat commercial, given that one would expect him to look forward to spending more time with his wife, one should remember the economic plight the formerly wealthy family was in at this point.
+As we saw in chapter 5, Gabriel had to work very hard to get the family back on its feet by reinventing the way agriculture was done in the area.
 In time, he would succeed in this venture, but he certainly needed all the initial capital he could get to set him off.

 By then, thirty years had passed since he was first enrolled in the navy.
 It had been an eventful period of his life; now he had to settle down and learn to be a full-time landlord as his father before him, but hopefully a more successful and likable one.